Matthew-Mosior/Sigma-to-Mosaic/README.md

 A prerequisite to getting useful output from this shell script is to setup your reference genome directory correctly.<br/>
 First, your reference genome directory should have the following structure:<br/><br/>
 `[database directory] - [genome directory] - [fasta file]`<br/><br/>
 To create this required reference genome directory, use the shell script **GCFrefgenomedirectory.sh**.
-This shell script will correct set-up your reference genome directory, assuming you have downloaded GCF ([RefSeq assembly](https://www.ncbi.nlm.nih.gov/assembly/model/)) sequences.<br/><br/>
+This shell script will correctly set-up your reference genome directory, assuming you have downloaded GCF ([RefSeq assembly](https://www.ncbi.nlm.nih.gov/assembly/model/)) sequences.<br/><br/>
 This shell script will change your initial reference genome directory setup of `[database directory] - [fasta file]` to the required